 Kindle Price: $4.99 or Free with Kindle Unlimited membership

 The author was born in the foothills of the Adirondack Mountains in upstate New York, where he started his life's training on the family-owned farm.
-Throughout his youth, he was taught by his grandfather how to fish, set a trap, and stalk big game.
-Learning these skills was crucial to the family's survival.
+Throughout his youth, he was mentored by his grandfather, who taught him how to spearfish, set a trap, and stalk big game.
+These skills back in those days were crucial to the family's survival.

-After graduating from high school, he enlisted in the Navy, received engineering and survival training, was assigned to an amphibious ship, deployed and participated in the blockade during the Cuban Missile Crisis, and later rescued Americans from Haiti during the Dominion/Haiti Crisis.
-Then, he served an extended hitch during the Vietnam War.
-Returning home, he married and joined the Army National Guard, serving in aerial and ground support photography assignments.
+After graduating from high school, he enlisted in the Navy, where he received engineering and survival training, then was assigned to an amphibious ship that was deployed as a part of the Cuban Blockade Missile Crisis, and later rescued Americans from Haiti during the Dominion/Haiti Crisis.
+He also served an extended hitch during the Vietnam War.
+After returning home, he married and joined the Army National Guard, serving in various aerial and ground support photography assignments.

 Among the many diverse jobs, he also worked as a professional writer and photographer for over 60 years.
-With his children grown and on their own, he now pursues what he loves the most - writing true-to-life, survival, adventure-type stories from which he draws on his past experiences, training, and extensive research.
+With his family grown and on their own, he now pursues what he loves the most - writing true-to-life, survival, adventure-type stories from which he draws on his past experiences and extensive research.

 Tell us about your book:

-"Cheyenne War Drums in Yellowstone", is a story about Ben Ferguson, a Yellowstone guide and forest ranger who is trapped by an avalanche near death; he is rescued in the nick of time by the Cheyenne Chief and his daughter, who are part of the tribe who are living deep in the no man's land within Yellowstone Park.
-After being nursed back to health, he decides to live with the Cheyenne, where he learns their ways and much more.
-He helps them to ward off an attack by their mortal enemy, the Crow, and works with them to survive several other dangers to the tribe, including being discovered by the US Parks Division, who moves to throw them out of the park.
-To find out all the details leading up to the surprising ending, be sure to get a copy of this book.
+"Cheyenne War Drums in Yellowstone", is a story about Ben Ferguson, a Yellowstone guide and forest ranger who is trapped by an avalanche near death; he is rescued in the nick of time by the Cheyanne Chief and his daughter, who are a part of the tribe who are living deep in the no man's land within Yellowstone Park.
+After being nursed back to health, he decides to live with the Cheyanne, where he learns their ways and much more.
+He helps them ward off an attack by their mortal enemy, the Crow and works with them to survive several other dangers to the tribe, including being discovered by the US Parks Division, who moves to throw them out of the park.
+Get a copy of this book to find out all the details leading up to the surprising ending.

 How does this book relate to your real-life experiences?